SausageMuffins/SausageMuffins.github.io/_projects/OSL_Fifth_Row.md

 ## Transferable Skills
 1. Understood and applied the software development process to a medium to large scale project.
-2. Utilized widely accepted notations and patterns, like UML diagrams, to articulate and explore problems efficiently which faciliated smooth development workflows.
+2. Utilized widely accepted notations and patterns, like **Unified Modelling Language (UML)**, to articulate and explore problems efficiently which faciliated smooth development workflows.
-3. Various methods of testing such as Black Box, White Box, Integration and System tests.
+3. Various methods of testing such as **Black Box, White Box, Integration and System tests**.
 4. Followed safe coding practices to ensure thread safety, prevent race conditions, and establish consistent clean code.
-5. Amazon Web Services (AWS) for CI/CD, automated scaling and permission management for the software.
+5. **Amazon Web Services (AWS)** for CI/CD, automated scaling and permission management for the software.

 ---

-# Introduction

-## My Contributions
+## Project Contributions

 This project is quite elaborate with 8 project members - categorized into the front end, back end and integration team.
 Hence, I will mostly be talking about my contributions to the project as part of the integration team (Cheng Ee and myself).
-Most of my work lie in integrating the web application with AWS as well as the backend test with the deployed software.
+Most of my work lie in **integrating the web application with AWS** as well as the **backend tests with the deployed software**.
 This project was coded in javascript.

 In addition, I was involved with the initial design and planning stages of the software development life cycle.
 Specifically, I proposed the idea of utilizing Iterative and Incremental Development before switching to the Agile Manifesto throughout the whole process.

 The rationale behind this approach was to ensure the local product was thoroughly developed (Iterative Incremental Development) and tested before deploying on AWS (Agile Manifesto).
 This design stage also involved drafting the backend architecture - for which I was responsible for drawing up the AWS blueprint in this project.

 The Github Repository can be found: [frontend](https://github.com/esctmp/osl-fifth-row-app), [backend](https://github.com/a-nnza-r/ESC_backend) as well as the [video presentation](https://drive.google.com/file/d/1sQpJY8KudrkNaZZT0YPnvjGOF1c7M81x/view).
 Kudos to my Vy and Chun Mun for the great presentation!